sqmas/lidarscout/README.md

 # LidarScout
 Direct Out-of-Core Rendering of Massive Point Clouds

 This is the official implementation of LidarScout (High-Performance Graphics 2025).
+See the paper and other data here: https://www.cg.tuwien.ac.at/research/publications/2025/erler-2025-lidarscout/

 This is the repository for the viewer.
 For the training and evaluation part, see https://github.com/cg-tuwien/lidarscout_training

 Want to quickly try it?
 Here is a stand-alone executable for Windows: https://users.cg.tuwien.ac.at/perler/lidarscout/LidarScout.zip